aura tasks

 once: once: 2026-03-01T09:00:00Z Single future execution (RFC3339)

-once: once: startup Run once immediately when daemon starts
+once: once: startup Run once when daemon starts

 Session Continuity

-Tasks with a session: field resume a named session before executing commands and auto-save after.
-This lets the LLM accumulate context across runs — each execution builds on the previous one.
+Tasks with a session: field resume a named session before executing and auto-save after.
+Without session:, each run starts fresh.

 Tool Filtering

-Tasks can restrict which tools are available using the same enabled/disabled glob patterns as agents and modes.
+Tasks restrict tools using enabled/disabled glob patterns.
 The filtering chain is: AllTools → agent → mode → task — each level can only further restrict, never expand.

 read-only-review: